 Learn how to be married and not lonely

 In Married…But Lonely: Stop Merely Existing.
 Start Living Intimately, David Clarke reveals seven steps that you as as wife can implement with or without your husband’s cooperation.
 Is it possible to experience the kind of marriage you’ve always wanted?
 There are no guarantees, but this psychologist says 85% of all husbands are intimacy-challenged.

 You want to learn how to love an emotionally unavailable man but your conversations with him are brief, safe, and superficial.
 He does not reveal what he’s really thinking and feeling inside.
 He believes your marriage is great.
 He’s perfectly happy…and the intimate, romantic, emotional part of you is dying a slow death.

-What do you think of my tips for loving a man who isn’t available emotionally?
-I feel like they’re sad and hopeless!
+What do you think of these ideas on how to love a man who isn’t available emotionally?
 I wish I could encourage you to have faith that he’ll change, to stay hopeful for the future, and to keep working on your relationship.
-But the truth is that when you’re in love with a guy who is unavailable emotionally, you really shouldn’t set yourself up for more disappointment.
+But the truth is that when you’re in love with a guy who is unavailable emotionally, you need to be realistic.
+You need to guard your heart and spirit.